-As per North Dakota’s oil regulator, the state’s daily crude output remained essentially flat in January after hitting the highest level on record in the previous month.
-The North Dakota Department of Mineral Resources’ (‘DMR’) latest data said that oil production in January averaged 1,402,402 barrels a day, down by a marginal 339 barrels a day (or a mere 0.02%) from December.
+As per North Dakota’s oil regulator, the state’s daily crude output remained essentially flat for second month.
+The North Dakota Department of Mineral Resources’ (‘DMR’) latest data said that oil production in May averaged 1,393,284 barrels a day, up by a marginal 799 barrels a day from April.

-The newest numbers showed that daily crude output remained above one million barrels for the 24th month, further confirming the status of North Dakota (centered on the Bakken formation) as one of the hottest shale plays in the United States.
+The newest numbers showed that daily crude output remained above one million barrels for the 28th month, further confirming the status of North Dakota (centered on the Bakken formation) as one of the hottest shale plays in the United States.
 For the record, oil volumes reached an all-time high of 1,403,808 barrels a day in January.

 As a proof of the region’s stable drilling activity, rig count has been hovering in the low- to mid-60s over the past few months.
-Some 65 rigs were exploring in the state in January, compared with the December average of 67.
-The all-time low of 27 was set in May 2016, while a year ago (i.e. in May 2018), North Dakota had 56 rigs operating.
+Some 65 rigs were exploring in the state in May, compared with the April count of 63.
+The all-time low of 27 was set in May 2016, while a year ago (i.e. in May 2018), North Dakota had 62 rigs operating.

-But with the pipeline’s spare capacity vanishing rapidly amid high demand, there is a need for infrastructure that can allow for the movement of more oil.
-A recent expansion of the Dakota Access Pipeline and the proposed Liberty Pipeline, which will provide opportunity to shippers to secure transportation service from the Bakken production areas to Corpus Christi, TX, are touted as solutions.
-While the Dakota Access expansion has augmented the pipeline’s capacity by 50,000 barrels per day, the Liberty pipeline will have an initial throughput capacity of 350,000 barrels per day and is expected to start operations in another two years.
+Amid high demand, there is a need for infrastructure that can allow for the movement of more oil.
+The proposed Liberty Pipeline, which will provide opportunity to shippers to secure transportation service from the Bakken production areas to Corpus Christi, TX, and almost doubling the capacity of the Dakota Access Pipeline to 1.1 million barrels per day, are touted as solutions.

 What Lies Ahead?

 While the abovementioned issues could stall North Dakota oil growth engine for the time being, production is nevertheless expected to remain robust on steady oil prices.
-Though a number of companies have built sizeable acreage positions in North Dakota, we have shortlisted two of them – Hess Corporation HES and Marathon Oil Corporation MRO – that might warrant attention.
-Both the companies own significant positions at the core of the Bakken shale play of North Dakota.
+Though a number of companies have built sizeable acreage positions in North Dakota, we have shortlisted three of them – Hess Corporation HES, Oasis Petroleum and Marathon Oil Corporation MRO – that might warrant attention.
+Each carrying Zacks Rank #3, the companies own significant positions at the core of the Bakken shale play of North Dakota.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report